Koromix/rygel/web/koromix.dev/pages/misc.md

 You can find it here [on GitHub](https://github.com/Koromix/libraries/blob/master/SaneBB.java).

-# Blikk

-Blikk is an **embeddable beginner-friendly programming language** with static types, fast compilation.

-You can find out more in the [code repository](https://github.com/Koromix/rygel/tree/master/src/blikk).

 # Serf

 Serf is a **small HTTP server made for local testing**.
 It can serve static files and you can customize the headers with a simple config file.